evolutics/kerek/README.md

 Commands:
-  deploy               Create or update services provision            Provisions host with container engine via SSH run-with-ssh-config  Runs command with wrapped `ssh` in `$PATH` that uses
+  deploy               Create or update services provision            Provisions host with container engine run-with-ssh-config  Runs command with wrapped `ssh` in `$PATH` that uses
                            given SSH config
   help                 Print this message or the help of the given